knupel/ROMANESCO-Processing/Revision_33.md

 >remove direct access to item variables.
 >add setting method for item variables.
 >add get_method in class Romanesco to catch the arg : min, max, raw from slider value.
+>add methode set_background() to pass PImage from item to the main background.

 *MINOR